 - Custom reporting: The Clarity Human Services Data Analysis Tool gives analysts access to query both HUD and custom data elements, build and save custom calculations, and create custom reports and dashboards.

-That, in turn, leads to numerous benefits.
+The empowerment that comes from leveraging your data can lead to numerous benefits.
 Acquire more HUD funding.
 Influence policy-makers.
 Monitor and evaluate outcomes at a client and system level to better allocate resources and assess your goals.
 Build relationships with stakeholders and nonprofits to assist your efforts.
 Most importantly, gain a clearer picture of the homeless population and your housing inventory.

 Combined with effective care, Clarity Human Services produces the kind of immediate impact that generates long-term results.